zarusz/SlimMessageBus/docs/provider_azure_eventhubs.md

 mbb.Produce<TMessage>(x => x.DefaultTopic("my-event-hub"));
 ```

-#### Selecting message partition for producer
+### Selecting message partition for producer

 Azure EventHub topics are broken into partitions:

-* when message key is not provided then partition is assigned using round-robin,
+- when message key is not provided then partition is assigned using round-robi
-* when message key is provided then same partition is assigned to same key
+- when message key is provided then same partition is assigned to same key

 SMB Azure EventHub allows to set a provider (selector) that will assign the partition key for a given message.
 Here is an example: